 Webinars, like all knowledge-sharing actions, are also marketing tools.
 They help you to position your brand as an expert, trust-worthy player.

-Even if you are not selling any products directly, nor representing another brand, your webinar can prove to be an efficient tool to support your own personal branding.
+Even if you are not selling any products directly, or representing another brand, your webinar can prove to be an efficient tool to support your own personal branding so you need to be aware of webinar mistakes.
 You should definitely keep that in mind when preparing the materials.

 The 13 biggest webinar mistakes

 We have chosen 13 of the biggest webinar mistakes, although in reality the list could be never ending.
 When participating in future webinars or organizing your own, take a look at how many of these webinar mistakes are made and how they impact the overall experience.
 Let’s learn from each other!

 Have you ever participated in a webinar, but left disappointed with the knowledge delivered?
 Whether it was due to overly generalised information being shared or rather delving so deep into details that you felt lost, the webinar just didn’t provide the value you expected.
 How to not repeat such a webinar mistake?

 Start with defining your target group.
 This will let you work not only on defining the content, which we will cover in the next point, but also on looking where, when and how you should promote it.